ISISComputingGroup/ibex_developers_manual/System-Testing-with-Squish.md

 1. Other application setting
     1. Under Edit > Preferences
     1. Under Squish-> Test Creation select Python as the default language

+# Setup For Build Server

+1. Install all the things needed for an instrument (Git, MySql, Java)
+1. Install Jenkins build system but run it from a command line.
+1. Install squish as above.
+1. Add to `C:\Squish\etc` the key `GlobalScriptDirs = "C:\\Jenkins\\workspace\\squish_ui_system_tests\\global_scripts"`
+1. Add applications under test to the server setup as above using the IDE
+1. Switch off screen saver and power saving

 # Creating a new Test Suite